-The Food and Drug Administration (FDA) has received nearly a thousand reports of adverse events connected to the inferior vena cava (IVC) blood clot filter.
+The Food and Drug Administration (FDA) has received more than 900 reports of adverse events connected to the inferior vena cava (IVC) blood clot filter.
 These filters may break apart or move around inside the body, sometimes piercing veins or internal organs.
 The FDA has recommended that doctors using IVC blood clot filters remove them as soon as the threat of pulmonary embolism is gone.
 If you or a loved one has an IVC blood clot filter in your body, even if you haven’t suffered a side effect, call the Gold Shield Group toll free at 877-539-1539 to see if you qualify for a cash award.

 What does an IVC Blood Clot Filter do?

 If a blood clot reaches the lungs it can cause a pulmonary embolism, which can lead to death.
 IVC blood clot filters are designed to prevent blood clots from traveling to the lungs by catching them in a cage-like structure and allowing blood flow to break them up over time.
 The filters are implanted in the inferior vena cava, the largest vein in the body where low-oxygen returns to the lungs to be enriched with oxygen.
 Initially, the IVC blood clot filter was intended for people who could not use traditional blood thinners, but over time doctors began to implant them in patients regardless of their sensitivity to blood thinner medications.